pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **1. Experience and Track Record**

 **Criteria**:
-- Minimum 10 years of dynasty trust experience
+- Minimum 10 years of Legacy trust experience
 - Track record of administering trusts for 20+ years
 - Experience with trusts of similar size and complexity
 - No significant regulatory actions or lawsuits

 **Questions to Ask**:
-- How long have you been administering dynasty trusts?
+- How long have you been administering Legacy trusts?
-- What is your oldest active dynasty trust?
+- What is your oldest active Legacy trust?
-- How many dynasty trusts do you currently administer?
+- How many Legacy trusts do you currently administer?
 - Have you faced any regulatory actions or lawsuits?

 **Red Flags**: